absentbird/slog/README.md

 ###A simple logging application.

-Slog takes a string and appends it with a timestamp to a CSV named slog.csv stored in the working directory.
-If slog.csv doesn't exist it will be created.
+Slog takes a string and appends it with a timestamp to a CSV named slog.log stored in the working directory.
+If slog.log doesn't exist it will be created.

 Slog can take input in 3 different ways.